MicrosoftDocs/learn/learn-pr/aspnetcore/build-blazor-hybrid/includes/7-exercise-razor-binding.md

-In this exercise, you'll create a basic Todo list component inside your Blazor app.
+In this exercise, you create a basic Todo list component inside your Blazor app.

 ## Create the Todo page